In this post you’ll learn …

 Energy Efficiency

 Both replacement sliding and casement windows are energy efficient, but there is a difference between the two options.
-Since you have to be able to open a sliding window, the seal must be somewhat flexible to allow the window to open and closed.
+Since a sliding window must pass over the track when it opens and closes, the seal must be somewhat flexible.
 A casement window seal is not flexible.
+When a casement window is closed and locked, the locking mechanism pulls the window sash to the frame, creating an airtight seal.
 While both replacement window options are energy efficient, casement windows are more energy efficient since they are not flexible by design.

 What to Look For In Quality Sliding or Casement Windows

-When purchasing casement windows, look for a fully-reinforced frame as well as reinforced sashes, which come standard in Stanek casement windows.
-A full, four-sided reinforcement will ensure your casement windows will not distort over time.
+Stanek casement windows have multi-chambered frames with super-insulated foam for maximum insulation.
 Stanek® casements also open to a full 90-degree angle, providing maximum airflow into your space.
 This unique feature also makes it very easy to clean the windows.

 Stanek® replacement windows are made in the USA and are built to fit your home.
 They provide your family with custom options at a price you can afford.
 If you’re looking for high-quality, energy-efficient windows that will add value to your home, schedule a free in-home estimate online or call us at 1-800-230-8301.